amfairley/adamiani/README.md

 - Appears on all 8 pages including 404 and form submit response page.
 - It allows users to easily and intuitively navigate the website.
-- Its height is set to 120px and multiples of this will be used throughout the website.
+- Its height is set to 120px and multiples of this are used throughout the website.
 - On the left there is the site logo that also acts as a link to the homepage.
 - On the right there are the links to the 6 main pages of the website along with font awesome icons that allow the user to gauge the purpose of each page at a glance.
 - The current page is displayed with larger, bolder text and underlined.